We never know what the English weather will bring, and neither do young people facing a night on the streets.

-Snow has fallen across the country and temperatures continue to drop.
-With over 18,000 young people at risk of homelessness this winter, we need your help to give homeless young people a warm, safe place to stay.
+With over 18,000 young people at risk of homelessness this winter, your support can help give them a warm, safe place to stay.

 Centrepoint supports more than 10,000 homeless young people each year.

 Centrepoint saves the public purse £20,000 for each young person we work with.